One Piece: Pirate Warriors 4: Sales

 The PlayStation 4 version of One Piece: Pirate Warriors 4 was the second best-selling retail game during its first week on sale in Japan, with 75,998 copies being sold.
 The Switch version was the third bestselling retail game during the same week, selling 61,571 copies.
-By December 2020, One Piece: Pirate Warriors 4 had sold over 1 million copies, becoming the fastest entry in the Pirate Warriors series to achieve that milestone.
-By August 2022, it had sold over 2 million copies.
-By August 2023, it had sold 3 million copies.
-By February 2025, it had sold 4 million copies.
+By December 2020, One Piece: Pirate Warriors 4 had sold over one million copies, becoming the fastest entry in the Pirate Warriors series to achieve that milestone.